Higher Level Skills

 What level of subsidy is available?

-Training in vocational areas that align with critical industry skilling needs and government priorities will receive a higher government subsidy.
+Training in vocational areas that align with critical industry skills needs and government priorities will receive a higher government subsidy.

-A higher subsidy will also be paid to support participation by concessional students, such as disadvantaged learners, and those undertaking training in remote locations.
+A higher subsidy will also be paid to support participation by concessional students, such as disadvantaged learners, and those undertaking training in identified country and remote locations.

 Does the individual need to contribute to the cost of training?